 Up until 304 Park Avenue was remodeled, this was the most photographed house in Charlevoix.
 The owners are obviously very aware of that, as they’ve put a lot of landscaping in front of their house in recent years to keep the tourists farther away.

 306 Park Avenue

 This house is located right beside the remodelled home and while it doesn’t look as impressive as the modern mushroom, it is quite the huge home.
 You don’t notice how big it is until you walk along the street behind it and see the terraced steps leading down from the hill above.

-The final house we saw was the Sucher House.
-It is the largest house designed by Young and was built for the head of Speedway 79 gasoline company.
+The final house we saw on our guided tour was the Sucher House.
+It is the largest mushroom house designed by Young and was built for the CEO of the Speedway 79 gasoline company.
 You’ll see a lot of stone fencing in the area, and this house shows the stacked stone fencing that is quintessential Young design.